RedisTimeSeries/RedisTimeSeries/docs/docs/development.md

 `make help` provides a quick summary of the development features.

 ## Building from source
-`make` will build RedisTimeSeries.
+`make` will build Time Series.

 Build artifacts are placed into `bin/linux-x64-release` (or similar, according to your platform and build options).

 Use `make clean` to remove built artifacts. `make clean ALL=1` will remove the entire binary artifacts directory.

-## Running Redis with RedisTimeSeries
+## Running Redis with Time Series
-The following will run `redis` and load RedisTimeSeries module.
+The following will run `redis` and load the Time Series module.
 ```
 make run
 ```